Phi Beta Sigma: Bigger and Better Business

 As told by Dr. I. L. Scruggs (excerpts from Our Cause Speeds On):

 "Philadelphia, 1924, Phi Beta Sigma Fraternity 'arrived'.
 We had a mob of people at this Conclave.
 There were representatives from twenty-eight chapters -and all the trimmings.
 The introduction of the Bigger and Better Negro Business idea was made by way of an exhibit devoted to this topic.

 The Bigger and Better Negro Business idea was first tested in 1924 with an imposing exhibition in Philadelphia.
 This was held in connection with the Conclave.
 Twenty-five leading Negro Businesses sent statements and over fifty sent exhibits.
 The whole show took place in the lobby of the YMCA.
 Several thousand visitors seemed to have been impressed.
 The response was so great that the 1925 Conclave in Richmond, Virginia voted unanimously to make Bigger and Better Negro Business the public program of the Fraternity, and it has been so ever since."

-Phi Beta Sigma believes that the improvement and economic conditions of minorities is a major factor in the improvement of the general welfare of society.
+Phi Beta Sigma believes that the improvement in the economic conditions of minorities is a major factor in the improvement of the general welfare of society.
 It is upon this conviction that the Bigger and Better Business Program rests.
 Since 1926, the Bigger and Better Business Program has been sponsored on a national scale by Phi Beta Sigma as a way of supporting, fostering, and promoting minority owned businesses and services.

 The Bigger and Better Business serves as an umbrella for other national initiatives involving business.
-The program's goals include supporting minority businesses, increasing communication with Sigma Brothers involved with business, and instilling sound business principles and practices to members of the community.
+The program's goals include supporting minority businesses, increasing communication with Sigma Brothers involved in business, and instilling sound business principles and practices to members of the community.
 Project S.E.E.D.
 (Sigma Economic Empowerment Development) It is the foremost Bigger and Better Business Program.
-The program was developed to help the membership focus on two important areas: Financial Management and Home ownership.
+The program was developed to help the membership focus on two important areas: Financial Management and Homeownership.

 Education

 The founders of Phi Beta Sigma were all educators in their own right.
 The genesis of the Education Program lies in the traditional emphasis that the fraternity places on Education.
 During the 1945 conclave in St. Louis, Missouri, the fraternity underwent a constitution restructuring, which led to the birth of education as a National Program.

 The National Program of Education focuses on programming and services for graduates and undergraduates in the fraternity.
 Programs such as scholarships, lectures, college fairs, mentoring, and tutoring enhance this program on local, regional, and national levels.

 Project S.E.T.
-(Sigma Education Time) is focused on increasing grade point averages and graduation rates of collegiates throughout the nation.
+(Sigma Education Time) is focused on increasing grade point averages and graduation rates of college students throughout the nation.
 The program aims to help with job readiness, choosing a career path {3–5 year outlook}, interviewing techniques, negotiating, and entrepreneurship.

-The Sigma Beta Club provides mentoring, guidance, educational tutorial assistance, and advice to young men between the ages of 6 to 18.
-Created in 1950, it was the first youth auxiliary group of any of the National Pan-Hellenic Council organizations.
+The Sigma Beta Club provides mentoring, guidance, educational tutorial assistance, and advice to young men between the ages of 6 and 18.
+Created in 1950, it was the first youth auxiliary group of any of the National Pan-Hellenic Council organizations; it also helps keep young boys off the streets and out of gangs.